 Through a series of design and architecture sprints, we helped the Dequency team flesh out their idea.
 Over the course of five months, we then designed and built an MVP of the product, focusing first on offering up ready-to-sync music for visual projects that are legally licensed directly from the music rights owner, and recorded on-chain.

-Shortly after the MVP was created, Dequency made history by executing the first-ever sync license on a public blockchain.
+Shortly after the MVP was created, Dequency made history by executing the first-ever sync licence on a public blockchain.
 “Late Night People” by Goldfish ft.
-Soweto Kinch was licensed through Dequency’s SmartSync contract for use in Algorand’s Decipher conference, held in late 2021.
+Soweto Kinch was licenced through Dequency’s SmartSync contract for use in Algorand’s Decipher conference, held in late 2021.